 New York Restoration Project (NYRP) offers free, hands-on environmental education, targeted to kindergarten through eighth grade students enrolled in a New York City Department of Education school.
 We also offer field trips to summer camps and youth organizations.
 All programs aligned with NYS Core Curriculum Standards and are taught at Swindler Cove in Sherman Creek Park and Highbridge Park, NYRP’s environmental education campus located along the Harlem River in Northern Manhattan.
 NYRP covers all expenses associated with this program, with the exception of travel to our campus.

 Nature in My Neighborhood represents our most innovative and comprehensive educational programming to date of curricula, activities and events for educators, students and youth groups – empowering urban youth and communities to identify, create and care for nature in their neighborhood.
-It is the umbrella for six unique environmental education programs centered on the urban forest and aquatic ecology.
+It is the umbrella for five unique environmental education programs centered on the urban forest and aquatic ecology.
 NYRP educators relay the importance of greening our communities, waterways and the Hudson River Estuary through science-based observations of the Harlem River and woodland plants and animals.

 Hike through a natural historic park to observe different layers of the urban forest, and associated plants and animals as they change at different elevations.
 Grades 3-8; 2 hours.